Cannold/cannold.com/_posts/2016-05-03-is-vegetarianism-and-veganism-about-animal-welfare-or-moral-superiority.md

 published: 2016-05-03
 tags: ~
 title: 'Is vegetarianism and veganism about animal welfare or moral superiority? '
+excerpt_separator: "<!--break-->"
+---

---- "The western obsession with rights makes it difficult to see their limitations.
+"The western obsession with rights makes it difficult to see their limitations.
   We speak about rights as if they were the only moral value with meaning, ignoring other important moral values like responsibilities or duties.
-In fact, responsibilities are the counterparts to rights â\x80\x93 you canâ\x80\x99t have one without the other.\r\n\r\nPhilosopher Carl Cohen writes that, â\x80\x9CIf animals have any rights, they must have the right not to be killed to advance the interest of others.â\x80\x9D Another way of putting this is that those who assert the rights of animals are in effect asserting â\x80\x93 first and foremost â\x80\x93 a right to life for all
+In fact, responsibilities are the counterparts to rights â\x80\x93 you canâ\x80\x99t have one without the other.<!--break-->\r\n\r\nPhilosopher Carl Cohen writes that, â\x80\x9CIf animals have any rights, they must have the right not to be killed to advance the interest of others.â\x80\x9D Another way of putting this is that those who assert the rights of animals are in effect asserting â\x80\x93 first and foremost â\x80\x93 a right to life for all